31-Point Outline for Structural Reforms in Bangladesh

 3

-To reinstate democracy, safeguard the right to vote, and provide a lasting, constitutional, and institutional framework to the democratic process, and thereby ensure people’s mandate to choose their own leaders and form the government, a ‘Poll-time Non-Partisan Caretaker Government System’ will be implemented.
+To reinstate democracy, safeguard the right to vote, and provide a permanent, constitutional, and institutional framework for the democratic process, an ‘Election-time Non-Partisan Caretaker Government System’ will be implemented.
+This will ensure that the people have the power to choose their representatives and form a government that genuinely represents their aspirations.

 4

-A proper equilibrium shall be established in the executive authority of both the Prime Minister of the government and the Cabinet of Ministers.
-The powers, responsibilities, and obligations of the Executive, the Judiciary, and the Legislature will be recalibrated with the objective of creating a system of Checks and Balances in the exercise of state power.
+A proper balance shall be established in the executive powers of both the Prime Minister and the Cabinet of Ministers.
+The authorities, responsibilities, and duties of the Executive, the Judiciary, and the Legislature will be recalibrated to create a robust system of checks and balances in exercising state power.

 5

-No one shall serve as the Prime Minister for more than two consecutive terms.
+No one shall serve as the Prime Minister for over two consecutive terms.

 6